Exploring Detailed Wall Sections in Architecture Design

 A503.
 A keynote.
 There's a stairwell that's going right along here.

-So again, Revit works in terms of view ranges or clipping planes.
+So again, Revit works using view ranges or clipping planes.
 And so we're not seeing the entire stair, but we're seeing the part of the stair that's in the view range that was specified by the architect when they were developing this wall section page.
-Let's zoom into here.
+Let's zoom in here.

-This note relates to the EFIS system.
-When EFIS first came out, there was a problem with water penetration.
-And so what they're saying is that, and let's just is from this location down here up to here, that the architect is specifying in particular that a fluid applied membrane moisture barrier be included in the wall system.
+This note relates to the EIFS system.
+When EIFS first came out, there was an issue with water penetration.
+So, what they're specifying is that from this location down here to up here, the architect is requiring a fluid-applied membrane moisture barrier in the wall system.

-Again, we have our footings, which are specified elsewhere in the drawing sets, usually in structural.
+Again, we have our footings, which are specified elsewhere in the drawing set, usually in structural.
 And now let's pan out.
-And so here we have our wall section page.
+And here, we have the wall section page.

 The scale is listed.
 The scale of the wall section drawing is larger than we would find for the building section.
 We have keynotes.

-Many of those same keynotes point in the axonometric view, as well as to the section view itself.
-We also have other details that are referenced in the drawing.
-And again, dimensions are anchored to the grid and or the datum elevations.
+We also have other details referenced in the drawing.
+And again, dimensions are anchored to the grid and/or the datum elevations.

 I hope you've enjoyed the review of this drawing.
 I'll see you in our next video.